Research companies and schools

 - Sign up for The UBC Hub of Ten Thousand Coffees (UBC Hub)

-Receive one introduction to a new connection per month to practice your networking.
-Find more details about The UBC Hub platform and how to sign up.
+Receive one introduction to a new connection per month to practice your networking on the UBC Hub platform.

 - Practice having engaging conversations

 Successful networking is fun for everyone involved.
 Be as interested in the other person as you are interested in talking about yourself.
 Read this article from Muse for more information.

 - Learn about informational interviews